backyardbiomech/APlabs/docs/207/lab_9_Organ_Systems.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered in "OpenStax Anatomy and Physiology" in Chapter 1.2 "Structural Organization of the Human Body".
+The basic knowledge needed for this lab is covered in Amerman "Human Anatomy and Physiology" in Chapter 1.2 "Overview of Anatomy and Physiology".

 ## Introduction